canonical/loki-k8s-operator/INTEGRATING.md

 that needs to forward alert rules to Loki should place them in a directory named `loki_alert_rules` within the client charm's source directory (`./src`).

-Any time new relations are made, or existing ones changed, between the Loki charm and any scrape target charm, a new Loki configuration is generated.
+A new Loki configuration is generated every time a new relation is created, or an existing one changes.

 The library `log_proxy` provides a way to setup a charms as a Log Proxy (Provider or Consumer) to Loki.